zeitgeistpm/zeitgeist/zrml/orderbook/README.md

 # Orderbook Pallet

-A pallet of an on-chain orderbook, which allows to exchange the market's base asset for outcome assets and vice versa.
+A pallet of an on-chain order book, which allows to exchange the market's base asset for outcome assets and vice versa.

 ## Overview